 A first joint pilot activity resulting from the Administrative Arrangement was the publication of the Report on the current state of the partnership between EUNIC clusters and EU Delegations, based on the experiences of collaboration in 14 countries worldwide.

 Furthermore, EUNIC, the EEAS and the Commission have co-hosted joint sessions on the role of cultural relations in EU foreign policy during regional seminars in North Macedonia (2018), Dominican Republic, Eritrea, Ghana, Guinea and the Philippines (2019).
-In 2020, they are co-hosting webinars on cultural relations for colleagues working in EU Delegations and in the EUNIC network.
+During the Covid-19 pandemic, they are co-hosting webinars on cultural relations for colleagues working in EU Delegations and in the EUNIC network.

 To further facilitate cooperation between EU Delegations and the EUNIC network, the Joint Guidelines: EUNIC – European External Action Service – European Commission partnership were co-authored and published.
 These guidelines advise colleagues working in EU Delegations and EUNIC clusters worldwide on how to design effective working relationships in order to deliver cultural relations projects.

-Joint cultural relations projects and programmes between EUNIC clusters and EU Delegations are currently being implemented in eight countries: Bolivia, Democratic Republic of the Congo, Egypt, Jordan, Senegal, Sudan, Tunisia and Ukraine.
+Joint cultural relations projects and programmes between EUNIC clusters and EU Delegations are currently being implemented in eight countries: Bolivia, Cuba, Democratic Republic of the Congo, Egypt, Jordan, Peru, Senegal, Sudan, Tunisia and Ukraine.

 European Spaces of Culture